juliomeza/surfs_up/README.md

 ## Results
 - There are more data collected in June than in December.
 - The average temperature in June is 5% higher than the temperature in December.
-- The minimun temperature in June is 10% than the minimun temperature in December.
+- The minimum temperature in June is 10% than the minimum temperature in December.

 <p float="left">
     <img src="https://github.com/juliomeza/surfs_up/blob/main/Resources/June.png" width="163">